brindidrip/speakEZ/README.md

 #### recordingsDB

 When a user tries to record a WAV, the generated BLOB gets stored in the collection document, along with their username and a unique token to represent the BLOB.
-NOTE: Each document holds a maximum of 16MB.

 #### sessionDB